itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 ## Removing the Base Map Citations

-If you are using a streaming base map, there is likely an annoying citation in the bottom right corner.
+If you are using a standard base map, there is likely an annoying citation in the bottom right corner.

 1. To remove the citation, go to **Insert** Dynamic Text Service layer credits.